peteroupc/CBOR/docs/PeterO.BigInteger.md

         PeterO.BigInteger a,
         PeterO.BigInteger b);

-Does an AND operation between two BigInteger values.
+Does an AND operation between two arbitrary-precision integer values.

-Each BigInteger instance is treated as a two's complement representation for the purposes of this operator.
+Each arbitrary-precision integer is treated as a two's complement representation for the purposes of this operator.

 <b>Parameters:</b>

- * <i>a</i>: A BigInteger instance.
+ * <i>a</i>: An arbitrary-precision integer.

- * <i>b</i>: Another BigInteger instance.
+ * <i>b</i>: Another arbitrary-precision integer.

 <b>Returns:</b>

-A BigInteger object.
+An arbitrary-precision integer.

 <b>Exceptions:</b>